• About Lovely Etc.

 Adding canvas texture to a DIY photo canvas

-As quickly as possible, press your fabric onto the top of your canvas.
-Either smooth it with your brayer or your fingers for a few seconds and then remove the fabric.
+As quickly as possible, press your canvas fabric onto the top of your canvas.

-I used a scrap of canvas fabric; drop cloth would also work well.
-Just keep in mind that once your fabric has been in the mod podge, you won’t be able to use it for anything else.
+Keep in mind that once your fabric has been in the mod podge, you won’t be able to use it for anything else.

 Once you remove the fabric, if there are any little fuzzies or threads on your photo canvas, carefully remove them with tweezers.

-Once the mod podge has fully dried, if you aren’t really happy with how it looks, you can simply brush on another thin layer of mod podge and repeat the process.
-(Confession: I am a total perfectionist so I ended up redoing this part about three times.
-The first two times, I missed a few areas when pressing the fabric.)
+Once the mod podge has fully dried, if you aren’t totally happy with how it looks, you can simply brush on another thin layer of mod podge and repeat the process.

 DIY Photo Canvas with Real Canvas Texture